 So are fussy pillows–remember the era of “my husband has to throw 14 tiny pillows onto the floor so he can get into bed?”
 It’s over.
 Instead:

 Secret No. 2: Buy a bolster.
 Then push it up against the headboard and leave it there.
-A twill 30-inch-long Bolster Cover is available in eight colors for $49 and a 30-inch-long Synthetic Bolster Insert is $26; both from Pottery Barn.
+A twill 30-inch-long Bolster Cover is available in eight colors for from $39 to $89 and a 30-inch-long Synthetic Bolster Insert is $26; both from Pottery Barn.

 “If you read in bed, having a bolster to fill in that horrible corner where the mattress meets the headboard, feels so much better,” said Tricia.
 “And it’s no work at all, because you don’t touch it.
 You don’t have to move it to make the bed in the morning.
 It stays put.”